-It is a good idea to wear comfortable, loose fitting clothing that allows easy access to the area that is being imaged, so two piece clothing is ideal (separate upper/lower garments).
+If possible, please wear comfortable, loose-fitting clothing for easy access to your abdomen, so two-piece clothing is ideal (separate upper/lower garments).

 Transabdominal: A full bladder is required.
-Drink one litre of water finishing one hour prior to your appointment and do not empty your bladder.
-Distension of your bladder provides a window to view your pelvic organs and compresses bowel out of the way.
-Your bladder need not be overly full that it causes you pain or distress; please advise reception staff on arrival if this is the case and you will be advised of your options.
+Drink one litre of water finishing one hour before your appointment and do not empty your bladder.
+Distension (expansion) of your bladder provides a clearer view of your pelvic organs and compresses your bowel out of the way.
+Your bladder does not need to be overly full – if it causes you pain or distress, please tell reception staff on arrival.

-Transvaginal: Imaging is performed with an empty bladder and as a result many women may find it more comfortable.
+Transvaginal: The transvaginal imaging is done with an empty bladder, and as a result, many women may find it more comfortable.

-Preparation details for your examination will be confirmed when you make your appointment.
+Preparation details will be confirmed when you make your appointment.

 Approximately 15 – 30 minutes.